Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;No.  We should not apply CDF as the Table is a Append-Only Table.

 **Why append only?**
 &nbsp;&nbsp;&nbsp;&nbsp;- **Immutable Events** Each user interaction is a unique event with its timestamp.
-Once an event is generated, it doesnt¥change.
+Once an event is generated, it doesnt¬¥change.
 Instead of updating existing records, new interacions
 &nbsp;&nbsp;&nbsp;&nbsp;- **Scalability** Given the large number of reader and the multitude of interactions they can have on the platform, the system generates a massive volume of events daily.
 An append only system scales well to handle such high-velocity data.

 **Question 8